 How to make a non-concessional contribution

 Making a non-concessional contribution is easy.
-Most super funds allow you to make contributions using payment systems like BPAY, electronic funds transfer or cheque.
+Most super funds allow you to make contributions using payment systems like BPAY or electronic funds transfer (EFT).
+You can contribute a lump sum or make smaller payments throughout the year.

 You don’t need to notify the ATO you are making a non-concessional contribution.
 Most super funds assume voluntary member contributions are non-concessional unless you inform them otherwise.